Can CBD oil (or CBD in other forms) help treat the autoimmune condition of Hashimoto’s thyroiditis?

 What’s important here, at least for our discussion, is that CBD is a legal supplement and can be purchased over the counter in almost every State.

-This provides you, as the patient, with the power and a potential therapy which can influence these important systems.
+This provides you, as the patient, with power and a potential therapy that can influence these important systems.

 Potential Benefits of CBD Oil